Elektroforeningen/Arendalsuka-Multicam-Stream/README.md

 If you just need the bare minimum for connecting the MEVO cameras to OBS using RTMP, using an iPad (or iPhone/Android device) with the MEVO Multicam -app and a windows pc:

-* Connect the iPad and the windows pc to the same wifi
+* Connect the iPad and the windows pc to the same Wi-Fi
 * Connect the MEVO cameras to the MEVO Multicam app on your iPad (or iPhone, or Android device)
 * Start MonaTiny on your windows pc, it should look something like the screenshot below:
   * (if you have not configured MonaTiny with a key yet read [Configure stream key for MonaTiny:](https://github.com/Elektroforeningen/Arendalsuka-Multicam-Stream/edit/main/README.md#configure-stream-key-for-monatiny) first)